Revere Pewter, Off-White Quartz Countertops & SO MUCH MORE!

 Don’t let it suck you in…sure it looks cute, but it bites

 SO, long story kind of short, we gutted it (naturally) and did a remodel on most of the rooms.
 We didn’t take it down to STUDS, but just short of it for sure.
-And rather than drag it out over years, which is our usual habit, we did it all in one shootin’ match, with the idea that we could then relax and enjoy it.
-Really though, you know me, I’ll ALWAYS find projects to do.
+And rather than drag it out over years, which is our usual habit, we did it all in one shootin’ match.
+We did this with the idea that we could then relax and enjoy it.
+But you know me, I’ll ALWAYS find projects to do.

 Are you ready to dive in?
-After sharing the entryway a month or so ago, it’s now time to look at the kitchen!
+After sharing the entryway last month (above), it’s time to look at the kitchen!

 Check out this before photo, showing you how our entryway and stairs tie into the kitchen.
 I tried to get the whales in the bargaining process, but no such luck.
 Just joking, they still haunt my dreams.
 FREE FRIGGIN’ WILLY!

 SHUT THE FREAKIN’ FRONT DOOR!
 Just LOOK at the difference.
 I mean sure, the kid’s college fund is dry, as is the bottom of my wine keg, but it sure looks pretty!

 Now, before we get much further, let’s give some credit where credit is due.
 This WHOLE project was brought to you by Jackson Triggs, Robert Mondavi and Tanqueray – proud supporters of my drinking habit which was further encouraged by the FREAKIN’ STRESS OF THIS RENOVATION!
 Seriously though, re: credit, I’ll touch on the trades/companies within this article.